- The Ministry

 Dr. Efstathios C. Lianos Liantis is a Research Associate of the Faculty of Theology of the Theological School of the Aristotle University of Thessaloniki.
 He holds a PhD from the Faculty of Theology AUTH.
 Subjects of his postdoctoral research are the aspects of the Greek foreign policy and religious diplomacy during the period of political and ecclesiastical administration of the Archbishop of Athens and All Greece Damaskinos.
 Also, he holds two postgraduate degrees on Church History and Christian Literature (MTheol) and Late Antique and Byzantine Studies (MPhil), from the Aristotle University and the Royal Holloway - University of London (on scholarship of the Holy Synod of the Church of Greece and co-proctorship of King's College London and University College London) respectively.
 Additionally, he has undergone specialized training on Palaeography and Codicology.

-Scientifically he has studied the historical course of the ideological relations between Church and State and the ideological use of ecclesiastical models, while the subject of his doctoral thesis was the development of the post-Byzantine scholarship in the West.
+Scientifically he has studied the historical course of the ideological relations between Church and State and the ideological use of ecclesiastical models, while the subject of his doctoral thesis was the transfer and development of the post-Byzantine intellectual production in the West during Renaissance.

 For several years he worked as Editor of scientific publications, registering to his credit more than seventy Greek and foreign publications from the branches of the Classical Studies and Humanities (Law, Philosophy, Theology, History, Laography, Religious Studies etc.) and, at the same time, he had the scientific and organizational responsibility for conferences and academic events in Greece and abroad.